Epidemic Spreading and Aging in Temporal Networks with Memory: Numerical simulations

 \subsubsection{SIR model}

 The results of simulations of the SIR process are displayed in Fig. \ref{fig:fig3} and Fig \ref{fig:fig4-1} for the RA and MA case respectively.
 The threshold is estimated from the peak of the variability $\Delta=\sqrt{\left\langle N_{R}^{2}\right\rangle -\left\langle N_{R}\right\rangle ^{2}}/\left\langle N_{R}\right\rangle $, i.e., the standard deviation of the number of recovered nodes $N_{R}$ at the end of the simulation~\citep{doi:10.1063/1.4922153}.
 As for SIS, at large $\av{k}_{0}$ dynamical correlations can be neglected and simulations recover the ABMF result.
 Simulations clearly show that now correlations at small $\av{k}_{0}$ inhibit the epidemic spreading and the critical threshold becomes larger.
-As in the SIS model, at small $\beta$ the memory is negligible and the dynamics is driven by the creation of new links, so that the threshold values are close to the memoryless case (ML) almost independently of $\left\langle k\right\rangle _{0}$.
+As in the SIS model, at small $\beta$ the memory is negligible and the dynamics is driven by the creation of new links, so that the threshold values are close to the memoryless case (ML), { even if for any $\beta>0$ we expect for large enough $\left\langle k\right\rangle _{0}$ a convergence to the ABMF prediction}.
 On the other hand, for larger $\beta$, the epidemics evolves on the integrated network, dynamical correlations become important and the thresholds grow even larger than in the memoryless case.